Skip to main content

 raise Exception("Rate limit exceeded.
 Try again in a minute.")

-Exponential backoff handles transient failures when magic functions or agents call external APIs that may be rate-limited.
+Exponential backoff handles transient failures when agentic functions or agents call external APIs that may be rate-limited.

 import asyncio